decentraland/adr/content/ADR-125-realm-modifiers-for-worlds-in-renderer.md

 - **Realms Blocker Modifier**

 Controls how the green blockers should be shown on each realm.
-If a realm is a Catalyst, or it has a value on Configurations.CityLoaderContentServer; then the green blockers will be shown.
+If a realm is a Catalyst or it has a value on `Configurations.CityLoaderContentServer` then the green blockers will be shown.

 - **Realms Minimap Modifier**